ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/07-dynamic-arrays.md

 It should be quite obvious that this code is slooooow.
 Assume that we have managed to append 1 million values to our dynamic array, and want to append a new value.
 Now we have to create a new array and copy 1,000,000 elements from the old array to the new.
 Appending an element is linear in the size of the array, $O(n)$.

-Why can’t we just extend the old array?
+Why can't we just extend the old array?
 Well, sometimes we can, if we are lucky, if there is available free space right next to the existing array.
 But computers are messy, running many programs at once who all want their share of the memory.
-So often it’s not possible to extend the array, and then the only thing we can do is to create a new larger one and copy over the elements.
+So often it's not possible to extend the array, and then the only thing we can do is to create a new larger one and copy over the elements.

 #### Second version